Ladies-Storm-Hackathons/GHC-Scholarships/README.md

 |----------|-------------|------------------|------------|
 | March 8 | [GHC Conference Scholarship](http://ghc.anitaborg.org/2017-student-academic/2017-scholarships/) | | Faculty and students can apply for scholarships |

-No scholarships are currently active.
-Please come back and check later!

 ## Archive (2016)